 Deep vein thrombosis (DVT) is a condition that causes blood clots to form in the large deep veins in your body, usually in the legs.
 This can be dangerous because a clot can clog up the vein and cut off blood circulation.
 That could prevent blood from getting where it needs to go and cause swelling.
-It’s a serious problem that causes nearly 50,000 deaths each year in the United States.
+It’s a serious problem that causes between 60,000 and 100, 000 deaths each year in the United States.

 The most dangerous DVT complication happens when the blood clot, or a part of it, travels from your leg to other body parts -- especially your lungs.
 A large clot in your lung makes it hard to breathe.
 In severe cases it can lead to death.
 This condition is called a pulmonary embolism (PE).

 Depending on how severe your DVT is, there are many ways to treat it.
 In milder cases, pills or shots may be enough to get the clot under control.
 If you have low risk of side effects, the doctor may be able to treat you in their office.
 But if the clot is too big or you have other health concerns, chances are you’ll need more complex treatment.
 DVT is considered an emergency so if you think you have it, get medical help as soon as possible.

 Doctors will run tests to see where and how big the clot is.
 Whatever the treatment, the goal is to:

 - Prevent it from traveling to other parts of your body, like your lungs